 Healthcare in Italy is provided on a universal basis to all Italian citizens and permanent residents.
 The Italian government regards healthcare as a fundamental right of all citizens, and ensures that high quality treatment is provided through the Servicio Sanitaris Nazionale, or SSN.
 All citizens and permanent residents are required to register with the SSN, which then ensures that everyone in the country is offered an equally high level of healthcare, regardless of ethnicity or social status.
+Newly arrived foreign nationals, however, are usually not eligible to receive healthcare under the SNN service; securing an Italy health insurance plan is, therefore, advisable.

 While this system has proven to work since its creation, it has received a number of complaints in regards to its effectiveness.
 Long waiting times and a crowded bureaucratic process have meant that although the treatment quality is good, there is a severe time delay between patients being admitted to hospital and the point where they are receiving their healthcare.
 However, the benefits that Italian workers receive (cash benefits and paid sick leave, and non-cash benefits in the way of pharmaceutical and tertiary care) have helped many Italian nationals to overlook the twin issues of overcrowding and slow treatment times.